toplist2048/cscourses.online/_posts/2019-04-04-java-methods.md

 <b>Java Static Variables</b>
 <p>Some static variables are meant to change as the program runs.
 Other static variables are meant to never change during the program.
 This type of variable is known as a constant.
-It uses the final modifi er to ensure the variable never changes. static final constants use a different naming convention than other variables.
-They use all uppercase letters with underscores between "words."</p>
+It uses the final modifier to ensure the variable never changes. static final constants use a different naming convention than other variables.
+They use all uppercase letters with underscores between "words".</p>

 <b>Java Static Initialization</b>
-<p>instance initializers that looked like unnamed methods.
+<p>Java instance initializers that looked like unnamed methods.
 Just code
 inside braces.
 Static initializers look similar.
 They add the static keyword to specify they should be run when the class is first used.
 The static initializer runs when the class is first used.
 The statements in it run